pktmasseta/pktmasseta.github.io/_house/basement.md

 ---
 ### PKT Gym

 The brand new PKT gym, built over IAP 2016, offers a squat rack, bench press, deadlift platform, and free weights to keep our brothers in shape.
 The gym is also home to our bike rack.
+The class of 2022 recently repainted this area in PKT red and gold!

 ### The Kitchen